jupyterlite/jupyterlite/docs/howto/pyodide/pyodide.md

 [`--pyodide` CLI option](../../reference/cli.ipynb#pyodide), can also be configured.
 This can be either relative to the `lite_dir`, or as a full URL.

+First if you don't have a `jupyter-lite.json` file, create one where you will be executing the `jupyter lite build` command.
+Then add the following content to the file, or just the `litePluginSettings` section if you have some previous configuration
+already:

 ```json
 {
   "jupyter-lite-schema-version": 0,